bergeramit/WindowsKeylogger/README.md

 5. Indicative PowerShell script
 ### To-Do
 1. does not understand multi keys presses
-2. win32 cpp conventions is terribly implemented
+2. ~~win32 cpp conventions is terribly implemented~~ - Refactor Conventions
 3. no timestamps or debug logs
 4. get log files names from the cmd line/ runner script
 ### Bugs